Terry, Mississippi

 Terry is a town in Hinds County, Mississippi, United States.
-The population was 1,063 at the 2010 census, up from 664 at the 2000 census.
+As of the 2020 census, Terry had a population of 1,304.
 It is located along Interstate 55, about 15 mi southwest of Jackson and located in Supervisors District Five of Hinds County.
 The town is part of the Jackson Metropolitan Statistical Area.

 History

-The town of Terry, originally known as Dry Grove, changed its name in honor of W. D. Terry, whose land the town was built on.
+The town of Terry, originally known as Dry Grove, changed its name in honor of William D. Terry, whose land the town was built on.
 This information comes from the bronze plaque in the town's center at Utica and Cunningham streets.
 The area was established in 1811 by settlers from Virginia.
 In 1867, the town of Terry was established as a depot when the railroad was built through the area.
+The town's community burying ground, Terry Cemetery, lies just west of town near Interstate 55.
+Terry donated sites for churches, a school, and a cemetery, and that he was buried there on July 13, 1882, with other members of the Terry family.
+Published gravestone transcriptions record burials from the mid-19th century onward.
+A separate, older family burying ground known as the William S. Terry Family Cemetery, recorded near County Line Church with a first known grave in 1834, was reported as no longer extant by 2005; later generations of that family were buried in the town cemetery.

 For a number of years, Terry was the home of Mississippi governor Albert G. Brown.

 Geography

 Terry is in southeastern Hinds County and is bordered to the north by the city of Byram.
 Interstate 55 passes through the west side of the town, with access from Exit 78.
 I-55 leads north 16 mi to Jackson and south 9 mi to Crystal Springs.

 According to the United States Census Bureau, the town of Terry has a total area of 9.9 km2, of which 0.05 sqkm, or 0.50%, are water.
 The town is drained to the east by Rhodes Creek and Vaughn Creek, tributaries of the Pearl River.